 The Managing Director of BerlinRosen’s National division, Andy McDonald is a trusted strategist with deep experience leading communications for diverse national organizations on high priority campaigns and initiatives.

-At BerlinRosen, Andy partners with leading labor unions including SEIU and the United Food and Commercial Workers on major organizing, legislative and political campaigns and develops successful issue advocacy strategies for clients seeking to reform the criminal justice system, lower prescription drug prices and increase political participation in communities of color.
+At BerlinRosen, Andy partners with labor unions on major organizing, legislative and political campaigns and develops successful issue advocacy campaign strategies for clients seeking to reform the criminal justice system, lower prescription drug prices and increase political participation in communities of color.

 Before joining BerlinRosen, he worked at The Pew Charitable Trusts, guiding advocacy campaigns on issues including state fiscal policy and the economy, sentencing and corrections reform, and investment in children.
-Andy spent eight years at SEIU leading communications for the national Justice for Janitors campaign and other major labor and legislative campaigns.
+Andy spent eight years at SEIU leading communications for the national Justice for Janitors campaign and other major organizing and legislative campaigns.
 He previously served as Press Secretary to the late U.S. Senator Paul Wellstone (D-Minnesota).